 Ideal participants are new MDT facilitators, having been in the facilitator role for less than 18 months.
 If you have been in the MDT facilitator role for at least 18 months, we recommend you apply for Fundamentals of Team Facilitation 2: For Experienced MDT Facilitators.

-Lydia Johnson Grady, Program Manager, MDT Development - SRCAC
+Lydia Johnson Grady, Program Manager, MDT Development - Southern Regional CAC

 This training will enable participants to: